 One of the most widely used books in contemporary charismatic renewal is The Holy Spirit and You by Dennis and Rita Bennet, an Episcopal priest and his wife.
 On pages 64–65 the question is posed, “What if I don’t speak in tongues?
 Can I receive the Holy Spirit without speaking in tongues?”
 Answer:

 “It comes with the package!”
-Speaking in tongues is not the baptism in the Holy Spirit, but it is what happens when and as you are baptized in the Spirit and it becomes an important resource to help you continue, as Paul says, to . . . “keep on being filled with the Holy Spirit” (Eph.
-5:18).
+Speaking in tongues is not the baptism in the Holy Spirit, but it is what happens when and as you are baptized in the Spirit and it becomes an important resource to help you continue, as Paul says, to . . . “keep on being filled with the Holy Spirit” (Ephesians 5:18).
 You don’t have to speak in tongues in order to be saved.
 You don’t have to speak in tongues in order to have the Holy Spirit in you.
 You don’t have to speak in tongues to have times of feeling filled with the Holy Spirit, but if you want the free and full outpouring that is the baptism in the Holy Spirit, you must expect it to happen as in Scripture. . . .
 If you want to understand the New Testament you need the same experience that all its writers had.

-On page 20 they sum up the classical two-stage Pentecostal teaching:
+They sum up the classical two-stage Pentecostal teaching:

 They call this “the scriptural pattern of the ‘doctrine of baptisms.’”